iqb-specifications/unit-index/README.md

 [![License: CC0-1.0](https://img.shields.io/badge/License-CC0_1.0-lightgrey.svg)](http://creativecommons.org/publicdomain/zero/1.0/)

-Rich notes are an addenum to data of an assessment unit.
-This repo consists of the specification.
+This is the specification of the data index of an assessment unit as used in IQB applications.

 Read more: